peterbakonyi05/ngx-http-cache-control/packages/core/README.md

 ```
 Simple example without caching API calls:
-* 5 concurrent requests per second to get the same page (this could be the average traffic hitting your home page)
+* 5 concurrent requests per second to get the same page (could be the average traffic hitting your home page)
-* for each request, app needs to make 10 API calls to render the view (get the footer, menu, some banners, promotions or whatever)
+* for each request, app needs to make 10 API calls to render the view (get footer, menu, banners etc.)

-That's 50 HTTP calls to the API per second, or 90.000 HTTP calls per 30min
+That's 50 HTTP calls to the API per second.
+90.000 HTTP calls each 30 minutes.

-If all those API calls return Cache-Control headers and allow caching for 30 minutes, then by simply using `@ngx-http-cache-control/core` library, it could be  10 HTTP calls per 30minutes.
+If all those API calls return Cache-Control headers and allow caching for 30 minutes,
+then by using `@ngx-http-cache-control/core` library, it could be 10 HTTP calls per 30 minutes.

 Probably a real-life scenario is more complex than this, but the performance improvements can be huge.
 ```